🔄 This website is actively being updated - More info will be available soon

 1Czech University of Life Sciences Prague

-ContentBench reveals that low-cost LLMs now achieve up to 99% accuracy on consensus-labeled posts while processing tens of thousands of posts per dollar, fundamentally shifting the economics of research coding.
+ContentBench reveals that low-cost LLMs now achieve up to 99.8% accuracy on consensus-labeled posts at under $6 per 50,000 posts, fundamentally shifting the economics of research coding.

 Dataset Creation Methodology